30 August 2007

 16 August 2007

 "Newly declassified intelligence documents reveal the depth of U.S. officials' concern that Pakistan was providing funds, arms ? and even combat troops ? to the Taliban regime in Afghanistan for years before the Sept.
-11 attacks," the Associated Press reports.
+11 attacks," the reports.
 "The documents, released under a Freedom of Information Act request by George Washington University's National Security Archive and posted on its Web site, add detail to what...

 Read the post »